6 Practical Safety Tips to Handle a Bad Drug Trip

 What are the symptoms of a bad drug trip?

-Symptoms include intense anxiety, paranoia, hallucinations, distorted perceptions, panic attacks, a sense of impending doom, depersonalization or derealization, loss of control, time distortion and physical discomforts such as nausea or sweating.
+Bad trip symptoms include intense anxiety, paranoia, hallucinations, distorted perceptions, panic attacks, a sense of impending doom, depersonalization or derealization, loss of control, time distortion, and physical discomforts such as nausea or sweating.

 Are psychedelic and dissociative drugs safe?